Samland-Gov/legislation-old/2023/proclamation/1-proclamation-of-governance-transition-in-the-micronation-of-samland.md

 ---
-title: Proclamation of governance transition in the Micronation of Samland
+title: 'Proclamation of governance transition in the Micronation of Samland'
-type: proclamation
+type: 'proclamation'
-jurisdiction: Samland
+jurisdiction: 'Samland'
-date_published: 2023-10-1
+date_published: '2023-10-1'
-date_assented: 2023-10-1
+date_assented: '2023-10-1'
 number: 1
 ---